 For more palak recipes please check palak paratha, spinach chickpea curry, palak paneer, palak pakora recipes.

-If you are looking for easy and healthy ways to include spinach leaves in your diet, then look no further than this dal palak.
-Sure there are many delicious and special palak recipes like palak paneer, palak pulao, spinach pasta, palak pakoda but nothing beats this dal palak on days when you crave soul food.
+If you are looking for easy and healthy ways to include spinach leaves in your diet, then look no further than this dal palak recipe.
+Sure there are many delicious and special palak recipes like but nothing beats this spinach dal on days when you crave soul food.

-This palak dal is an excellent meal for toddlers and kids.
+This is an excellent meal for toddlers and kids.
 Just mash the steamed rice, add few dollops of ghee and few ladles of warm dal palak for very healthy and delicious toddler meal.
-Older kids can have this dal with roti or rice wit a veggies stir fry for complete meal.
+Older kids can have this dal with roti or rice with a veggies stir fry for complete meal.

 Spinach leaves or palak are very widely used in Indian cuisine especially.
 Palak leaves goes with most of all the ingredients like dal, potatoes and paneer in Indian recipes.

 Lentils or dal is very widely made in Indian kitchens.
-I make a dal or sambar every day to include some protien in our diet.
-You may like tese dal recipes added in the blog earlier
+I make a dal or sambar every day to include some protein in our diet.
+You can checkout these dal recipes for options.

 Palak means spinach leaves and dal means lentils in India.
 So dal palak means spinach with lentils.
 In this recipe spinach leaves are sauteed with mild seasoning and then we mix cooked lentils and simmer till soupy consistency is obtained.
 It is a very mildly seasoned delicious dish.